rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 and points out that [you can do CI without a tool](https://www.jamesshore.com/v2/blog/2006/continuous-integration-on-a-dollar-a-day).

-No tool can choose to integrate your code often.
-You have to change your way of working so that you can integrate more often.
+No tool can choose to integrate your changes often.
+You have to change your way of working so that you *can* integrate more often and also do so.
 This requires practice.

 No tool can enforce that your main branch is always working.
 You have to have a mindset of working like that.
 This requires practice.